HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 and also to a patent assignee, in this case the company Robocoder Corporation.
 On the other hand, any patent has always a patent number, a patent application number, a date, a nationality, etc.

-As we already aforementioned, we are currently studying the segmentation of the core ontology into horizontal modules and it is precisely the part involving patents a clear candidate to integrate an *ad hoc* horizontal module, given its autonomous nature.
-Other theme areas show as well some topic independence, and in future releases of the core, these areas will be *severed* and separate.
+At some momento it was analysed the possibility of segmentatiing the core ontology into other horizontal modules and it was precisely the part involving patents a clear candidate to integrate an *ad hoc* horizontal module, given its autonomous nature.
+Finally it was decided to leave them within the core ontology.